What are cookies?

 Frequency Traffic Source

 The frequency traffic source cookie that we dispense is used to track if you arrived at our website via one of our advertising campaigns.
-It will last for one month and holds the unique ID code of the advertising campaign.
+It will last for three months and holds the unique ID code of the advertising campaign.